 Corporate travel is making a comeback: It’s expected to completely recover to pre-pandemic levels by the end of 2024.
 Personal client relationships and live conference attendance still make a difference in the corporate world.

-Even if you have just a dozen employees traveling in a year, travel and expense management can be a real ordeal.
-From simply making sure that the trips stay within the budget to collecting them for tax write-offs, you need some sort of system to streamline the process.
-Let’s talk about handling expense management in your organization.
+Even if you have just a dozen employees traveling in a year, handling trip-related expenses can be a real ordeal.
+From simply making sure that bookings stay within the budget to collecting multiple receipts, you need some sort of system to streamline the process.
+Let’s talk about optimizing travel and expense management in your organization.

 What is travel and expense management?

 Travel and expense management (often called T&E) is the process of controlling the business travel budget to have visibility over costs and preemptively minimize them.
 The end-to-end T&E flow embraces the following stages:

 - placing a travel request,

 - approving the request by supervisors (T&E, HR, and/or finance departments),

 - travel booking,

 - collecting receipts and reporting travel expenses,

 - reviewing the report and checking it against the company’s expense policies, and